JohnsonM20/AquaSense/README.md

 ---

+## 📜 License

+This project is licensed under the [MIT License](LICENSE).

+---

 ## Contact

-Developed as an innovative solution to address agricultural water management challenges in the context of climate change.
+Developed as an open-source innovative solution to address agricultural water management challenges in the context of climate change.